joshtenorio/VRC-6030J-InTheZone/README.md

 # JeStErS-ITZ-code
 for VRC ITZ code, coded for PROS

-This is pretty much a repository so that me and my partner can share our work more easily with each other
+This is pretty much a repository so that i can keep track of changes

 code can be found in code folder